mgao6767/mingze-gao/research/index.md

 - FMA 2022, FIRN 2022.

+Shareholder Participation and Wealth Transfer in Rights Offerings, with Sean Foley, Jiri Svec, and Qinqin Xia.

+- Australian Conference of Economists (ACE) 2025.

 Of Rivals and Role Models: The Impact of Foreign Bank Entry on Domestic Bank Opacity, with Guihua He, Weiping Li, and Quan Yuan.

 ## ‍🎓 Student Supervision